The Pros and Cons of Affordable Care Act

 Improvements in Health Care Coverage

-• Coverage for Preexisting Conditions: One of the most celebrated aspects of the Affordable Care Act is its protection for individuals with preexisting conditions.
+• The Affordable Care Act has a great feature.
+It protects people with preexisting conditions.
 Before the ACA, insurance companies could deny coverage or charge exorbitant rates to those with existing health issues.
 The ACA prohibited such practices, ensuring that everyone had access to coverage regardless of their health history.

 Expanded Medicare and Medicaid